 Do you have a train enthusiast in your family?
 Bring them along to the NSW Rail Museum where they can see a variety of trains up close and personal.

-10 BIG days out in Sydney for the school holidays
+10 BIG days out in Sydney for the summer school holidays

 Need to make an impression these school holidays?
 Choose something that they won’t forget in a hurry.
 These brag-worthy activities are sure to hit the mark when they return to school.